 Manual XML sitemap creation

-Constructing an XML sitemap manually is definitely the most challenging and time-consuming way to go.
-Though it’s certainly achievable, the XML format is the Mount Everest of options and the least recommended way to go.
+Making one manually is the most challenging and time-consuming way to go.
+Though it’s certainly achievable, going manual is the Mount Everest of options and the least recommended way to go.

 Why?

-Because extensible markup language (what XML stands for) is meant for search engine crawlers and therefore real tough to decipher for people.
+Because Extensible Markup Language (what the XML extension stands for) is meant for search engine crawlers and therefore really tough to decipher for people.

 If you’re up for the challenge, here’s how you do it: